 On 27 July 2015, the responding party submitted a written statement to the Swiss NCP concerning the issues raised in this specific instance.

-The initial assessment of the Swiss NCP results in the conclusion that the issues raised in this submission merit further consideration, and the Swiss NCP therefore accepts the specific instance.
-This conclusion should not be construed as a judgment of whether or not the corporate behaviour or actions in question were consistent with observance of the OECD Guidelines and should not be equated with a determination on the merits of the issues raised in the submission.
-The Swiss NCP will contact the parties in order to offer its good offices and ask for confirmation whether they are willing to accept this offer with the aim of reaching a mutually acceptable outcome.
+In its initial assessment, the Swiss NCP accepted the submission for further consideration.
+This should not be construed as a judgment of whether or not the corporate behaviour or actions in question were consistent with observance of the OECD Guidelines and should not be equated with a determination on the merits of the issues raised in the submission.